itsfeas/human-tracking-fan/README.md

 ### JavaScript
-You may need to enable JavaScript in your web browser to run the web app!
+You may need to enable JavaScript in your web browser to run the desktop app!
 We used Fetch APIs for communicating between Flask and JavaScript.